-6) a) cy (10/100 points maximum from subcategories a and b) Multi-Jurisdictional Project with Regional Benefit (maximum 10 points) If the project is multi-jurisdictional, describe how it would provide a regional benefit. b) Community Support and Benefit (maximum 5 points) • Community support could include but not be limited to third parties who are either directly of indirectly involved with the project.
+- 6) Policy (10/100 points maximum from subcategories a and b) - a) Multi-Jurisdictional Project with Regional Benefit (maximum 10 points) If the project is multi-jurisdictional, describe how it would provide a regional benefit.

+b) Community Support and Benefit (maximum 5 points)

+Community support could include but not be limited to third parties who are either directly or indirectly involved with the project.
 For example, if a project is located adjacent to a private development, the homeowners' association could write a letter of support for the project.
 Likewise, community organizations may also write letters of support for the project.
 Does the project have community support and how will it provide a benefit?
-7) BON 25% • Will your agency provide matching funds above the minimum?
-1